2018 > Candidate for City of Toronto, Councillor - Ward 25

-We need a Councillor who actually understands the needs of the Ward they are charged to represent AND works to build consensus among colleagues, to effect REAL change, for the good of Ward 27 residents.
-We don't need a Ward Boss, from outside our community.
-Being elected is a calling to public service NOT a career opportunity!
+We need a Councillor who actually understands the needs of the Ward they are charged to represent AND works to build consensus among colleagues, to effect REAL change, NOT for change's sake alone BUT for the sake of residents who want things to be done & better!

 Elect a representative that understands they are hired, by you, to be YOUR voice at City Hall, not a government's voice AT YOU or a local big shot, above the residents he/she is hired to represent!